 Small Business Tax Credit

-To find out more about the tax credit, and how to count your employees and calculate any penalties, visit www.irs.gov/aca.
+To find out more about the tax credit, how to count your employees and calculate any penalties, visit www.irs.gov/aca.

 It’s time to learn more about the health care law.
 Go to www.HealthLawAnswers.org

 Updated February 2014